Eighty Four, Pennsylvania: Origin of name

 Eighty Four was originally named Smithville.
 Due to postal confusion with another town of the same name, its name was changed to "Eighty Four" on July 28, 1884.
-The origin of the name is uncertain.
-It has been suggested that the town was named in honor of Grover Cleveland's 1884 election as President of the United States, but that occurred after the town was named.
+The origin of the name is uncertain; it has been suggested that the town was named in honor of Grover Cleveland's victory in the 1884 United States presidential election, but that occurred after the town was named.
 Another possibility is the town's mile marker on the Baltimore and Ohio Railroad.
-Another is that the town was named after the year the town's post office was built, by a postmaster who "didn't have a whole lot of imagination."
+Possibly the most prosaic yet interesting claim however, published in Eighty Four's centennial is that the town was named after the year the town's post office was built, by a postmaster who "didn't have a whole lot of imagination."

 Education

 The census-designated place is divided between the following school districts, based on the townships: Trinity Area School District (South Strabane Township), Canon-McMillan School District (North Strabane Township), and Bentworth School District (Somerset Township).